3375

 UK art market

-Such blades were used on Bali for suddhamala rites – exorcism rituals designed to purify living people of demons, although Reichle (2010, p.
-216) says that such machete-like axes belong to a class of Balinese weapons most likely used during death rituals.
+Such blades were used on Bali for suddhamala rites – exorcism rituals designed to purify living people of demons.
+Reichle (2010, p.
+216) adds that such machete-like axes also belong to a class of Balinese weapons used during death rituals.
+Wentholt & Carpenter (2025, p.
+129) concur saying that such weapons were used likes axes during cremation rituals to symbolically free to the soul in preparation for its journey to the abode of the ancestors.

 The knife is in fine condition.
 The silver handle has a fine patina.
 The iron of the blade has the expected tarnishing, and there is some minor loss to the silver inlay.